zp-4/zp-4.github.io/_posts/2023-08-21-Adguard-installation-on-OPNSense-Firewall.md

 - Check Register DHCP leases and Register DHCP static mappings, this will resolve hostnames for us in AdGuard Home.
 - Save the settings.
 {: .prompt-warning }

+## Step 3: Configuring AdGuard Home

+We're now ready to configure AdGuard Home via the web interface.
+1. Navigate to http://*opnsense-ip*:3000/ in your browser and follow the wizard.
+2. Configure the administration interface to listen only to the IP of your router (the LAN portion of your network), the same one used to configure OPNsense firewall.
+  > In my case, I've chosen all interfaces, because I want devices in the same network as my router's WAN interface to be able to benefit from AdGuard Home protection.
+(As a reminder, I have a double NAT: Internet -> modem: 10.0.0.1/24 (LAN1) -> WAN(LAN1):10.0.0.220 -- opensense -- LAN: 192.168.0.1 -> LAN: 192.168.0.0/24
+{: .prompt-warning }
+  The DNS server can listen on all interfaces and use the default port 53.
+3. In the next step, choose a user name and password.
+4. Once you've completed all these steps, you can log in to AdGuard Home using the credentials you've entered.